gsa-archived/GSA-Acquisition-FAR-Buying-Guides/PARTICIPATING.md

 ### 0️⃣ **Before You Submit - Run a Quick Search**

-- Please do a quick search in the existing issues (both open and closed) to see if someone has already reported the same thing.
+- Using the search tool on the "Issue" page, please do a quick search in the existing issues (both open and closed) to see if someone has already reported the same thing.

 - You can add comments to an existing issue if it matches yours.